banbar/GMT-456-GIS-Programming/Assignment_1.md

 1. Create a GitHub account.
 2. Associate your GitHub account with your [assignment](https://classroom.github.com/a/cS-w5Ehs).
 3. Choose **one** of the SDLC methodologies and describe it in **your own words** as a markdown file.
 Use sections to improve legibility of your Readme file.
+4. Complete the markdown file until the start of the course.

 Some SDLC methodologies are:
 * Waterfall